termilus/termilus.com/content/posts/how-to-deploy-and-setup-honeydrop-in-aws.md

 The following steps will explain how to setup and deploy the HoneyDrop appliance.

 1. Deploy the [HoneyDrop appliance](https://aws.amazon.com/marketplace/pp/prodview-fvbdhof5t5qa6) from the AWS marketplace into your target subnet.
+Termilus recommends a t3.medium instance size for optimal operation.
 Note that once the appliance is deployed, the administrative SSH service takes a minute to become active.
 2. Navigate to https://console.aws.amazon.com/iamv2/home#/roles and click on "Create role".
 3. Set the trusted entity type to "AWS service" and the use case to "EC2", now click next.
 4. Attach the "CloudWatchAgentServerPolicy" and click next.